bazelbuild/rules_scala/README.md

 ['rules_jvm_external' >= 6.3 requires](
 https://github.com/bazelbuild/rules_scala/issues/1482#issuecomment-2515496234).

-`WORKSPACE` builds will continue to work with Bazel 6.5.0, but not out of the box.
-Per bazelbuild/rules_scala#1647, using Bazel 6.5.0 with `rules_scala` 8.x will require adding the following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`:
+At the moment, `WORKSPACE` builds mostly continue to work with Bazel 6.5.0, but not out of the box, and may break at any time.
+Per bazelbuild/rules_scala#1647, you must add the following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`:

 ```txt